JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 The bolded lines are the most important.
 The first few lines are logging data, but the bolded lines are the model’s prediction on some testing data.
 The bolded lines show (1) the utterance ID  (e.g. `ID-0007`), and (2) the prediction of the model for that utterance (e.g. `A COLD LUCID IN DIFFERENCE OR REINED IN HIS SOUL`).
 It is good to listen to the audio file and look at the corresponding output to identify errors.

-Sometimes you can even see if the errors stem from the acoustic model or from the language model (e.g. the model predicted `IN DIFFERENCE` instead of `INDIFFERENCE`, which is a language model problem given that both options are acoustically identical.)
+Sometimes you can even see if the errors stem from the Acoustic Model or from the Language Model (e.g. the model predicted `IN DIFFERENCE` instead of `INDIFFERENCE`, which is a Language Model problem given that both options are acoustically identical.)

-### What next for acoustic model troubleshooting?
+### What next for Acoustic Model troubleshooting?

 If at this point you’ve run all the inspections above, your GMM-HMM model should perform well and your alignments should look good.
 What to do if you’re still having issues in training a good neural net?

 Well, as mentioned above, if you’re overfitting your training data, then try to reduce the size of the model as well as the number of epochs you run.
 At this point you might need to do some hyper-parameter searching within the suggestions I provide below as a cheat-sheet.
-Try to identify consistent problems in the output of the combined model (language model + acoustic model).
+Try to identify consistent problems in the output of the combined model (Language Model + Acoustic Model).

 ## Language Model

-The language model is indeed very important for `WER`, because it encodes a strong bias as to what words are (a) which words are possible, (b) which words are impossible, and (c) how probable each possible word is.
-A word is only possible to be decoded if it occurs in the vocabulary of the language model.
+The Language Model is indeed very important for `WER`, because it encodes a strong bias as to what words are (a) which words are possible, (b) which words are impossible, and (c) how probable each possible word is.
+A word is only possible to be decoded if it occurs in the vocabulary of the Language Model.
 Any word that does not occur in the vocabulary is impossible.
-The language model contains an explicit probability for each word and word sequence.
+The Language Model contains an explicit probability for each word and word sequence.

-The language model you use at run-time and the language model you use at test time to not need to be the same.
-As such, if you’re optimizing `WER` at test-time by adjusting language model parameters, but at run-time you use a different language model, none of the improvements at test-time will transfer.
+The Language Model you use at run-time and the Language Model you use at test time to not need to be the same.
+As such, if you’re optimizing `WER` at test-time by adjusting Language Model parameters, but at run-time you use a different Language Model, none of the improvements at test-time will transfer.

 ### Notes on the Language Model you use at Test-Time

-Improvements in `WER` which come from acoustic model parameter changes should generalize across language models.
-For example, if you find that for a bi-gram language model a 5-layer neural net acoustic model works better than a 6-layer net, you should expect that (for your data), a 5-layer acoustic model will beat out a 6-layer net, regardless of the n-gram order of the language model.
+Improvements in `WER` which come from Acoustic Model parameter changes should generalize across Language Models.
+For example, if you find that for a bi-gram Language Model a 5-layer neural net Acoustic Model works better than a 6-layer net, you should expect that (for your data), a 5-layer Acoustic Model will beat out a 6-layer net, regardless of the n-gram order of the Language Model.

 ## Conclusion

-In short, when you’re trouble shooting your Kaldi system, first look at the training statistics for your  Deep Neural Network acoustic model.
+In short, when you’re trouble shooting your Kaldi system, first look at the training statistics for your  Deep Neural Network Acoustic Model.
 Then, look at the training, alignment, and decoding stats of your GMM-HMMs.
-If all those data look good, then try training a language model more suited for your use-case.
+If all those data look good, then try training a Language Model more suited for your use-case.

 If you still are running into issues, then look on `kaldi-help` to see if someone else has had that problem before (often they have).
 As far as I know, `kaldi-help` is the only forum for these kinds of questions.
 Unfortunately, the atmosphere on `kaldi-help` can be unwelcoming to newcomers.
 If you post a question and get a critical response, don’t let it upset you.
 The forum has an un-welcoming atmosphere and it has nothing to do with you or your abilities to do good ASR.
 I was afraid to post on kaldi-help for a long time because of this atmosphere, and indeed my first post was not received kindly.
 Alternatively, you can post questions here on my blog.
 However, the community here is not as large as kaldi-help.